 1).
 Be Aware of the Risks First!

 It is difficult to avoid risks if you don’t know what they are, so you should conduct a risk assessment before beginning work.
 A risk assessment is a detailed look at the workplace in order to spot any potential causes of harm.
 If you have a company of more than five people, a risk assessment is required by law and it must be recorded in writing.
+Once the hazards have been identified by the risk assessment, the next step is to figure out how best to manage them.
+From here, you will be able to develop a plan for the health and safety of your workers that will protect them from the hazards that you have outlined.

 2).
 Keep Tools and Equipment Well Maintained

 It is very important to make sure that your machinery and equipment is in working order.
 All tools and machinery should be kept on a regular inspection schedule and there should be a written record of when they were last checked or repaired.
 It is unfortunate, but many accidents in the workplace have occurred because tools and equipment were not well maintained.
+You should also encourage your employees to do a quick check of the equipment or machinery before they use it, in order to make sure that it is functioning correctly.
+Any maintenance issues should be reported to management as soon as possible if not immediately.

 3).
 Keep The Workplace Clean

 Another common cause of a construction accident is when workers trip over debris and injure themselves with a fall or a slip.
 It is very important to keep all of the walkways free of debris in order to avoid unnecessary injuries.
 All employees need to be on board with this and there should be an accepted and enforced standard of cleanliness throughout the workplace.
+Put all tools and materials away in the correct place when you are finished working with them.
+Also, if there is a spill it should be cleaned up right away, with the area marked off as “Wet” until it is safe to walk on again.

 4).
 Have More Frequent Safety Meetings